The Growing Place

 This variety produces large, classically shaped, soft pink blooms; a prolific early summer bloomer that will continue until fall on sturdy, bushy plants; good disease resistance

 Falling In Love Rose features showy fragrant shell pink flowers at the ends of the branches from early summer to early fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves turn yellow in fall.
-The fruit is not ornamentally significant.

 Falling In Love Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.